Sri Lanka president dissolves Parliament, calls for election

 Rajapaksa indicated what was coming hours before the dissolution in a speech.
 He said the government must go to the people for confirmation on whether the president made the correct decision when he appointed him as prime minister.

-Associated Press writers Krishan Francis in Colombo, Sri Lanka, Emily Schmall in New Delhi, India, and Matthew Pennington in Washington contributed to this report.
+Associated Press writers Krishan Francis in Colombo, Sri Lanka, Emily Schmall in New Delhi and Matthew Pennington in Washington contributed to this report.